-Aridol is the Group's first approved product.
-It is a simple-to-use airways inflammation test administered as a dry powder in a hand-held inhaler.
-Doctors can use the results of this test to identify airway hyper-responsiveness - a hallmark of asthma.
+Aridol is the group's first approved product.
+It is a simple-to-use airway provocation test administered as a dry powder in a hand-held inhaler.
+Doctors can use the results of this test to identify airway hyper-responsiveness - one of the hallmarks of asthma.

-The key milestone achieved during 2011 was the approval by the US Food and Drug Administration of the Aridol Bronchial Challenge Test Kit for marketing.
-Sales commenced in late February 2011 and the Group is in the process of promoting and marketing the product.
+The key focus for the growth of Aridol is the US Market.
+Sales commenced in late February 2011 and the Group continues the process of promoting and marketing the product to advance product awareness and sales growth.